microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customclaimspolicy.md

 ---
 title: "customClaimsPolicy resource type"
-description: "Represents a claims policy allows application admins the ability to customize the claims emitted in tokens affected by this policy."
+description: "Represents a claims policy which allows application admins the ability to customize the claims emitted in tokens affected by this policy."
 author: "rahul-nagraj"
 ms.localizationpriority: medium
 ms.service: entra-id